• Products

 The balance sheet provides an overview of the company's finances constantly.
 This report provides an overview of the company's situation at any given time.
 Hence, it is essential to undertake a detailed examination of funds movements to improve corporate finance planning.

-2. Help to inform the company of changes in its financial position
+2. Help to notify the company of changes in its financial position

-A statement of reasons for changing the assets, liabilities or equity capital shall be essential in preparing a Fund Flow Statement.
+A statement of reasons for changing the assets, liabilities or equity capital is essential in preparing a fund flow statement.
 This is based on comparing the two balance sheets for different accounting periods.

 To make more efficient and effective use of resources, the financial flow declaration helps provide information on resource allocation.
 It also includes information on the source of financing from abroad and internal sources.

-4. To assess whether or not the company is financially stable
+4. To assess whether the company is financially stable

-Fund flow statements are required to determine the strengths and weaknesses of the company's external and internal users of the financial statements.
+Fund flow statements are required to determine the strengths and weaknesses of the company, particularly from a financial standpoint.

-The fund flow statement shall reflect all details relating to the historical changes in the company's working capital and assets in a particular accounting period.
+The fund flow statement also reflects all details relating to the historical changes in the company's working capital and assets in a particular accounting period.
 Therefore, it is an instrument for making budgetary decisions to meet the organisation's objectives.

 The importance of the fund flow statement is as follows.